 While mark-to-market payments are made only at the end of each business day, CFD values are in fact recalculated continuously.
 Accordingly, you should ensure that sufficient funds are available to cover such payments at all times.

-You will be notified of any margin breaches using your contact details; however, it is the responsibility of the investor to ensure his or her margin account has sufficient cleared funds at all times to meet margin requirements and mark-to-market payments and Nedbank Capital may act prior to your receipt of any notice.
+(to meet margin requirements or mark-to-market payments) You will be notified of any margin breaches using your contact details; however, it is the responsibility of the investor to ensure his or her margin account has sufficient cleared funds at all times to meet margin requirements and mark-to-market payments and Nedbank Capital may act prior to your receipt of any notice.
 Margin requirements and mark-to-market payments are calculated continuously.
 If there are insufficient funds in your margin account to meet your margin requirements or mark-to-market payments, your CFD positions may be closed out; your CFD orders may be cancelled; you may be required to pay default interest on the cash shortfall; and your margin account may be closed.

 In general, if you transfer funds using internet banking where your account is not a Nedbank account prior to 15:00 on a business day, the transferred funds should clear on the same day.
 Any other settlement mechanisms into your margin account are likely to result in a delay in the clearing of those funds for approximately 1 to 2 business days.

-What are Nedbank Capital’s margin rates and what are they based on?
+What are Nedbank Capital’s margin rates?

 Margin rates applicable to CFD’s and orders in respect of each underlying security are set by Nedbank in its sole discretion and published on the NedTrade Trading Platform.
 The margin rate assigned to a CFD depends largely on the volatility and liquidity of the underlying reference instrument.
 The current margin rates applicable to standard long and short CFD positions range between 8% and 100%.